Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 - Step 10: Verify page is responsive and scrollable

 **Expected Results:**
-- Step 1: About page loads
-- Step 2: Company details and background are shown
-- Step 3: Mission and vision sections are visible
-- Step 4: Team member profiles with photos and roles are shown
-- Step 5: Tech stack list with icons/logos is shown
-- Step 6: Culture information is displayed
-- Step 7: Values list is displayed
-- Step 8: Timeline with milestones is shown
-- Step 9: Statistics or metrics are shown
-- Step 10: All sections are accessible
+When navigating to the About page via the navigation link, the About page should load successfully.
+A company information section should be displayed, showing company details, background, and history.
+Mission and vision statements should be visible, explaining the company's purpose and future goals.
+A team profiles section should display team member information including photos, names, and roles.
+A technology stack section should show the technologies used in the system with icons or logos for each technology.
+Company culture information should be displayed, describing the work environment and practices.
+A company values section should list the core values and principles.
+A thesis timeline section should show project milestones and development phases.
+Statistics or metrics should be displayed, showing system usage or achievement data.
+All sections should be accessible, properly formatted, and the page should be responsive and scrollable on different screen sizes.

 **Actual Results:**
-- Step 1: About page loads
-- Step 2: Company details and background are shown
-- Step 3: Mission and vision sections are visible
-- Step 4: Team member profiles with photos and roles are shown
-- Step 5: Tech stack list with icons/logos is shown
-- Step 6: Culture information is displayed
-- Step 7: Values list is displayed
-- Step 8: Timeline with milestones is shown
-- Step 9: Statistics or metrics are shown
-- Step 10: All sections are accessible
+About page loaded successfully.
+All sections displayed correctly.
+Company information, mission, vision shown.
+Team profiles displayed.
+Tech stack listed.
+Culture and values shown.
+Timeline displayed.
+Statistics visible.
+Page responsive and accessible.

 **Status:** Passed